 Mitigation measures have been identified for the activity, to ensure it is constructed and operated in a manner that does not adversely affect the amenity of the locality or the environment.
-Those mitigation measures can be found in Appendix 1.
+Those mitigation measures (updated, post-exhibition) can be found in Appendix 1.